-This also gave a new problem, as we were using a product that required the process to manufactured not only at temperature, it needed to be under vacuum.
-The shape of the designed panels had undercuts, that would not allow the final product to be removed from the tooling without having removable flanges.
-This gave us the problem of having 2-part tooling that needed to be air tight on the joint line to allow the vacuum to be formed over the tooling using a bag.
+This also presents a new problem, as we were using a product that requires manufacturing at temperature and under vacuum.
+The shape of the panels had undercuts, that would not allow the removal of the final product from the tooling without having removable flanges.
+This gave us the problem of having 2-part tooling that needs to be airtight on the joint line to allow the vacuum to form over the tooling using a bag.

 We came up with the design for the cnc masters to have a 1-piece flange system that could accommodate a sealing system on the final tooling.

-All the designs are submitted in a 3D format to the CNC company who validate the cad data to ensure it will translate onto the CAM software.
+Micris uses a company to manufacture the CNC tooling, but we then complete the tooling design ourselves.
+Then, we submit all designs in a 3D format to the CNC company who validate the CAD data to ensure it will translate onto the CAM software.

-Some pictures of the CNC masters designed by Micris.
+Some pictures of the CNC masters by Micris.

-From the CNC masters, production tooling is manufactured, this is done inhouse so we can control the quality and time scales, the tooling is manufacture from a composite resin tooling system and was designed to be subjected to the processing temperature
+From the CNC masters, production tooling is manufactured.
+This is done inhouse so we can control the quality and time scales.
+In short, we manufacture the tooling from a composite resin tooling system.
+We then design it for the processing temperature.

-Below, some picture of the composite tooling in manufacture.
+Below, some pictures of the composite tooling in manufacture.

-To allow the manufacture of this radome, and through the choice of materials, Micris needed to invest into additional equipment, the main requirement was a processing oven that was large enough, and had the required controls and safety requirements that would allow the oven to operate over night, and therefor using the down time of the factory to process the materials and be ready for production in the morning.
+To allow the manufacture of this radome, and through the choice of materials, Micris needs to invest into additional equipment.
+In essence, the main requirement was a processing oven that was large enough.
+Plus, it needs the controls and safety requirements that would allow the oven to operate overnight.
+Therefore, we can use the downtime of the factory to process the materials and be ready for production in the morning.

 The final design and type of oven was made after consultations with companies who had the relevant experience to advise us.

-We installed a 4m x 4m x 2.1m gas fired oven, (we also had to increase the gas supply into the works, as this was insufficient to both the oven and factory heating) the oven is programable to allow a wide range of materials to be used.
+We install a 4m x 4m x 2.1m gas-fired oven.
+We also had to increase the gas supply into the works, as this was insufficient to both the oven and factory heating.
+Ultimately, the oven is programable to allow a wide range of materials we will use.

-Below is a picture of the completed radome.
+Below is a picture of the final radome.